IMEDEA-POP-LAB/IMEDEA-POP-LAB.github.io/DATA_MANAGEMENT_MANUAL.md

 - `logo`: Logo filename in `assets/img/projects/`
 - `url`: Project website (use empty quotes "" if none)
 - `description`: Brief description of the project

-Note: The `featured` field has been removed from projects.

 ### Example Entry
 ```yaml